-You will need to let us know whether your organisation is VAT registered (meaning that you can reclaim VAT in some situations).
+You will need to let us know whether your organisation is VAT registered.
 Most organisations will be VAT registered unless your turnover is very low.

 Section 2: Project information

 In section 2 of the application form, you will need to explain your project idea, its overall aim/s, the objectives you will set to help you deliver the aim/s and the outcomes that will result.
 You will also need to show why you think the project will work and any evidence you have that supports this.